-Rank Label of the claims Legal basis Comments 1 Common Equity Tier 1 14 Share capital 2 Subordinated Additional Tier 1 14 Subordinated claims (contractual subordination) whose rank depends on the contractual provisions governing the claims.
+Rank Label of the claims Legal basis Comments 1 Common Equity Tier 1 14 Share capital 2 Subordinated Additional Tier 1 Subordinated claims (contractual subordination) whose rank depends on the contractual provisions governing the claims.
 These subordinated claims constitute instruments eligible to AT1 if the required conditions pursuant to Capital Requirements Regulation (EU) N° 575/2013 (CRR) are met.
-3 Subordinated Tier 2 14 Subordinated claims (contractual subordination) whose rank depends on the contractual provisions governing the claims.
+3 Subordinated Tier 2 1 Subordinated claims (contractual subordination) whose rank depends on the contractual provisions governing the claims.
 These subordinated claims constitute instruments eligible to T2 if the required conditions pursuant to Capital Requirements Regulation (EU) N° 575/2013 (CRR) are met.
-4 Other instruments ranking junior to Senior non-preferred debt 5 Unsecured claims resulting from debt instruments, in accordance with Art.
+4 Other instruments ranking junior to Senior non- preferred debt 5 Unsecured claims resulting from debt instruments, in accordance with Art.
 152(3) of the law of 18 December 2015 concerning the failing of banks and certain investment firms (Senior non-preferred debt) Art.
-152(3) of the law of 18 December 2015 concerning the failing of banks and certain investment firms This new ranking has been introduced in accordance with the Law of 25 July 2018 transposing Directive (EU) 2017/2399 of the European Parliament and of the Council of 12 December 2017 amending Directive 2014/59/EU as regards the ranking of unsecured debt instruments in insolvency hierarchy and amending the Law of 18 December 2015 on the failure of credit institutions and certain investment firms, as amended; and amending certain provisions of the Law of 5 April 1993 on the financial sector, as amended.
-6 Unsecured senior debt (except rank 5), including eligible deposits (except ranks 8 and 10)
+152(3) of the law of 18 December 2015 concerning This new ranking has been introduced in accordance with the Law of 25 July 2018 transposing Directive (EU) 2017/2399 of the European Parliament and of the Council of 12 December 2017 amending Directive 2014/59/EU as regards the ranking of unsecured debt instruments in insolvency hierarchy and amending the